ooni/probe/docs/source/writing_tests.rst

 scapy super socket it uses our twisted driven wrapper around it.

-Alternatively this test can also be written using the `twisted.defer.inlineCallbacks` decorator, that makes it look more similar to regular sequential code.
+Alternatively this test can also be written using the :func:`twisted.defer.inlineCallbacks` decorator, that makes it look more similar to regular sequential code.

 ::